The Spin Stops Here!

 For, wouldn't it be ironic if it turns out that Bueno de Mesquita is in error on such a simple, yet important, matter!

-One need hardly point out that not only professionals who make "decision under uncertainty" their metier, but also the proverbial "man in the street", take it for granted that the ability to accurately predict future events is one of the most onerous challenges facing humankind — especially persons in authority, persons responsible for the management of business or economic organizations etc.
+Not only professionals specializing in "decision under uncertainty", but also the proverbial "man in the street", take it for granted that the ability to accurately predict future events is one of the most onerous challenges facing humankind — especially persons in authority, persons responsible for the management of business or economic organizations etc.

-For, according to Good Magazine, predicting future events — at least in the area of international conflicts — is now possible thanks to the efforts of the New Nostradamus: Prof. Bruce Bueno de Mesquita, a political science professor at New York University and Senior Fellow at the Hoover Institution.
+A notable exception to this rule is the New _Nostradamus" : Prof. Bruce Bueno de Mesquita, a political science professor at New York University and Senior Fellow at the Hoover Institution.

-The claim is that this distinguished political scientist can actually predict the future — more specifically the outcome of any international conflcit!
+The claim is that this distinguished political scientist can actually predict the outcome of any international conflcit!

-And this he does not with the aid of the age old Crystal Ball, but through the use of a scientific method that, apparently, is grounded in a branch of applied mathematics called Game Theory.
+To do this Prof. Bueno de Mesquita does not use a Crystal Ball, but a thoroughly scientific method which he claims, is based in a branch of applied mathematics called Game Theory.

 According to GoodReads.com,